Common Sense Media Review

 What's the Story?

-In THE CONJURING, in the early 1970s, the Perron family -- Roger (Ron Livingston), Carolyn (Lili Taylor), and their five daughters -- move into a new home in the Rhode Island countryside.
+In THE CONJURING, it's the early 1970s, and the Perron family—Roger (Ron Livingston), Carolyn (Lili Taylor), and their five daughters—move into a new home in the Rhode Island countryside.
 Before long, they start encountering strange noises and smells, stopped clocks, slamming doors, and figures lurking in dark corners.
 So the Perrons approach paranormal investigators Lorraine (Vera Farmiga) and Ed Warren (Patrick Wilson) for help.
 The Warrens believe a demon is causing the trouble, and when Carolyn becomes possessed, they must get approval from the church for an exorcism.
 Unfortunately, Lorraine's clairvoyant abilities have taken quite a toll on her physical strength, and Ed worries that she might not survive their latest adventure.

 Is It Any Good?

-This horror film provides a treasure trove of typical haunting tricks that seems fresh and terrifying once again.
-Best known for co-creating Saw, expert horror director James Wan has happily advanced into more sophisticated tales with Insidious and now The Conjuring.
-Rather than gore, Wan goes for a more old-fashioned, character-based movie here.
+The first of what would become a franchise spanning several sequels and spin-offs is a spooky, effective throwback to the conventions of 1970s horror.
+Best known for co-creating the Saw series, director James Wan goes for a more old-fashioned, character-based exorcism/possession story in The Conjuring, opting for atmospheric scares rather than slasher gore.
 What's more, Wan plays with the "based on a true story" motif in interesting ways.
-Rather than remaining stuck on facts, he uses the story in more metaphysical ways, suggesting that both demons (and angels) could actually exist.
+Rather than remaining focused on facts, he uses the story in more metaphysical ways, suggesting that both demons (and angels) could actually exist.

 Talk to Your Kids About ...